Welcome to the Tropical Permaculture Guidebook

 “Thank-you!
 What incredible support!
 The english edition is complete!
 Please visit our website!

 We have reached our $10 000 target, we are totally amazed and inspired to have made it.
-21,503 downloads in 153 countries!
+110,672 chapter downloads in 174 countries!
 Thanks to the help from this campaign, we've been able to finalise the English edition.

-We are now raising funds and starting work to develop a Tetum language version, to be used by its ‘home’ country, Timor-Leste.
+We are now raising funds to develop a Tetum language version, to be used by its ‘home’ country, Timor-Leste.

 It is a big effort, not just for translating but to re-design and reformat the guidebook into each language.
 We will be creating partnerships to enable this to happen and ensure that high quality versions are produced."